 The risk of CRS affecting the baby and the extent of the birth defects it causes depends on how early in the pregnancy the mother is infected.
 The earlier in the pregnancy the greater the risks.
 CRS can include hearing and visual impairments, developmental delay and other problems in the baby.

-As many as 90% of babies whose mother caught rubella during the first 10 weeks of pregnancy will have CRS, with multiple birth defects.
+As many as 9 out of 10 babies whose mother caught rubella during the first 10 weeks of pregnancy will have CRS, with multiple birth defects.
 After 20 weeks there is no risk of the baby developing CRS.

 Last reviewed: July 2017